 Porous asphalt pavements are being used successfully throughout the United States, in every type of climate and geography.
 They are recognized by the Environmental Protection Agency as a best management practice for stormwater management.

 This Web site is designed to offer a broad range of informational resources on porous asphalt.
-For further detail, you may wish to consult the definitive technical document on porous asphalt pavements, NAPA's Porous Asphalt Pavements for Stormwater Management (order number IS-131).
+For further detail, FHWA has released a TechBrief providing an overview of the benefits, limitations and applications of porous asphalt pavements with stone reservoirs, as well as considerations for design, construction, and maintenance.
+For a more definitive technical document on porous asphalt pavements, consult NAPA's Porous Asphalt Pavements for Stormwater Management (order number IS-131).
 Written by the country's leading expert on porous asphalt pavements, it provides the latest information on these dual-purpose pavements.
 Both the history of the technology and the latest large-scale projects, including innovative uses of porous pavements, are discussed.
 Topics covered include water quality, structural design, soil investigation, hydrologic design, materials, construction, cost, and maintenance.
 Throughout the 24-page publication, full-color photographs and illustrations clearly show the techniques and principles being explained.
 The publication is ideal for contractors, developers, engineers, architects, and parking lot owners.
 To order, click here .